AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 Working with Topology
 =====================

+This section describes the Topology feature of Aviatrix CoPilot.

-Topology provides a visual representation of deployed networks, gateways, instances, and gateway connection.
+Topology provides a visual representation of deployed networks, gateways, instances, and gateway connections.

+The Topology feature gives you visibility into your network as follows:

+-   **Network Graph - Network View**

+    In Network Graph, in Network view, CoPilot displays a network topology map that shows the logical and physical layout of how managed network resources are connected across multiple clouds.
+Topology provides a visual representation of deployed networks (VPCs/VNETs/VCNs), gateways, instances, and gateway connections.
+CoPilot automatically draws the map when it connects to Aviatrix Controller.

+    The Aviatrix Gateways running in your multi-cloud network enable you to run diagnostics from them directly from Topology.
+When highlighting a gateway, click on the DIAG button to see options available for performing diagnostics from the gateway that is in focus.

+-   **Network Graph - Transit View**

+    In Network Graph, in Transit view, CoPilot shows the topology of your Aviatrix transit network in relation to your deployed Aviatrix transit gateways.
+By clicking on the Aviatrix transit icon, you can see all of the transit VPCs/VNETs, VPNs that are managed by Aviatrix Controller.
+By clicking on a region icon, you can see the spoke VPCs/VNETs/VPNs that the controller currently manages.
+By clicking on a spoke VPC/VNET/VPN, you can see all network constructs inside of that spoke.
+You can use the search field to find specific resources.

+-   **Latency Monitor**

+    In Latency Monitor, CoPilot shows detailed latencies, historically for the last hour, last day, last week, and last month, for all links (connections) between managed resources.
+You can use the date picker to view historical latencies for a custom timeframe.
+You can filter the historical latency information by search field, such as by the name of a specific gateway to view historical latencies that relate only to that gateway.

+-   **Topology Replay**

+    In Topology Replay, CoPilot shows what changed in your environment and when it changed.
+CoPilot shows when route, credential, and other metrics in your cloud network constructs have changed over time.
+A timeline panel shows you all of the changes (as change sets) that were recorded over the last month.
+You can analyze the additions, modifications, and deletions recorded in each change set.
+You can delete change sets when you no longer need them.

 Highlights of Topology capabilities
 -------------------------------------

 - Stateful representations

-  Connectivity elements in topology reflect state of the objet:
+  Connectivity elements in topology reflect state of the object:

-    - Connections between Aviatrix gateways are drawn with color codes representing the status of thir connection.
+    - Connections between Aviatrix gateways are drawn with color codes representing the status of their connection.
     - Aviatrix gateway icons represent the state of the gateway.
-A down gateway is shown in the black line
+A down gateway is shown in the black line.
-    - Tunnels statuses are shown with green or red lines, representing the status of the link
+    - Tunnels statuses are shown with green or red lines, representing the status of the link.
 - Search for any objects and their properties

-  In the topology you can search for any objects that are plotted.
-This allows you quickly isolate and identify resources that you are looking in your entire environment, and across clouds
+  In the topology, you can search for any objects that are plotted.
+This allows you to quickly isolate and identify resources that you are looking for in your entire environment and across clouds.

 Interacting with Topology